 to predict microbial interactions.
 The result is focused

 Have you met Dr. Raul Cano?

 The world renowned Dr. Raul Cano presides over scientific discovery at The BioCollective, our research lab where we develop and test our probiotics.
-Dr. Cano is probably best known for his is ground-breaking work in paleomicrobiology and metagenomics.
-He has isolated and characterized more that 1,200 ancient microorganisms from amber, including 9 ancient yeasts.
+Dr. Cano is probably best known for his ground-breaking work in paleomicrobiology and metagenomics.
+He has isolated and characterized more than 1,200 ancient microorganisms from amber, including 9 ancient yeasts.
 His expertise spans over 50 years, with expertise in BioTech as well as academia.